dhis2/dhis2.github.io/_posts/2019-07-09-what-is-this-app-platform.md

 ### What is it?

-The DHIS2 Application Platform is a reframing of the concept of a DHIS2 app.
+The DHIS2 Application Platform reframes the concept of a DHIS2 app.

 Today, a DHIS2 app is a standalone websites (often made with Create React App) and needs to compose a myriad of common tools and components (HeaderBar, data fetching logic, Org Unit Tree component, build scripts, manifest generation, translation, etc...)